 Playwright and Dramaturg

-Scout holds a BA in Creative Writing from Concordia University and an MFA in Creative Writing from the University of Guelph.
-She is currently a part of the Prairie Theatre Exchange Playwrights Unit and the Imago Creators’ Circle.
+Scout holds an MFA in Creative Writing from the University of Guelph and a BA from Concordia University.
+They currently belong to the Prairie Theatre Exchange Playwrights Unit and the Imago Creators’ Circle.

 Upcoming World Premiere

-Cult Play debuts with Imago Theatre (Fall 2025) before making its way to Neptune Theatre (Winter 2026).
+Cult Play debuts with Imago Theatre (October - November 2025) before making its way to Neptune Theatre (February 2026).

 Queer, enticingly playful and unapologetically bold, Cult Play is a multimedia solo show that explores the complex interplay of desire and deception, complicity and choice.